M3M0RYK1TT3N/infinity/README.md

-infinity
+infinity 2021
 ========================================================

 About
 ------------
 infinity is a fork of vichan, with the difference that infinity is geared towards allowing users to create their own boards.
-A running instance is at [8ch.net](https://8ch.net/) (new! a user of the software wrote to me that they created a Polish version: [8ch.pl](http://8ch.pl/))
+[8ch.net](https://8ch.net/) used to run this software.

 Most things (other than installation) that apply to upstream vichan also apply to infinity.
 See their readme for a detailed FAQ: https://github.com/vichan-devel/vichan/blob/master/README.md